Terms of Service

 11.1 Disclosure

-Where Voice AI features are enabled, the Platform handles inbound buyer inquiries using a synthetic, Korvos-branded AI voice.
+When activated, Voice AI handles inbound buyer enquiries using a synthetic, Korvos-branded AI voice.
 The AI identifies itself as an AI system at the commencement of every call, in compliance with applicable consumer protection and telecommunications laws.

 11.2 Retrieval-Grounded Responses